Glenn van Berlo: Karting

-van Berlo started karting in 2011 where he drove in the Chrono Dutch Rotax Max Challenge.
-Before entering single seaters van Berlo won karting titles such as the 2012 Chrono Dutch Rotax Max Challenge and the BNL Karting Series.
+Van Berlo started karting in 2011, where he drove in the Chrono Dutch Rotax Max Challenge.
+Before entering single seaters, he won karting titles such as the 2012 Chrono Dutch Rotax Max Challenge, and the BNL Karting Series.

 Spanish F4

-In 2019 van Berlo stepped up to his first season in single seaters where he drove for MP Motorsport.
+In 2019, van Berlo stepped up to his first season in single seaters where he drove for MP Motorsport.
 In his first race he finished on the podium behind eventual champion Franco Colapinto and Omani Shihab Al Habsi.
-Throughout the season van Berlo scored 222 points along with 10 podiums and 3 wins, he fell short of the title behind Argentine Colapinto by 103 points and only missed out on second place by 5 points behind Spaniard Kilian Meyer.
+Throughout the season, van Berlo scored 222 points along with ten podiums and three wins, but fell short of the title behind Argentine Colapinto by 103 points and only missed out on second place by five points behind Spaniard Kilian Meyer.

 Euroformula Open Championship

-van Berlo was announced to drive for Drivex in mid-February He competed full time, achieving a best finish of 3rd at Spa-Francorchamps, and ended the season 9th in the standings.
+Van Berlo was announced to drive for Drivex in mid-February He competed full time, achieving a best finish of third at Spa-Francorchamps, and ended the season ninth in the standings.

 Lamborghini Super Trofeo Europe

-It was announced that van Berlo would switch to sportscars for 2021, sharing the Target Racing #41 car with Raul Guzman in the Lamborghini Super Trofeo Europe series.
+It was announced that van Berlo would switch to sportscars for 2021, sharing the Target Racing No. 41 car with Raul Guzman in the Lamborghini Super Trofeo Europe series.

 GT World Challenge Europe

 In 2023, van Berlo began competing full-time in the GT World Challenge Europe Endurance Cup.
-He joined co-drivers Benjamin Hites and Clemens Schmid in GRT Grasser Racing Team's #85 entry in the Silver Cup.
+He joined co-drivers Benjamin Hites and Clemens Schmid in GRT Grasser Racing Team's No. 85 entry in the Silver Cup.